Leighton McIntosh: Cove Rangers

 On 10 August 2020, McIntosh signed with newly promoted Scottish League One side Cove Rangers.

 Arbroath (third spell)

 On 22 May 2023, McIntosh would return to former club Arbroath on a one-year deal.

 Queen of the South

 On 5 June 2024, it was announced that McIntosh had signed a one-year deal with Queen of the South.
 McIntosh's departure from the club was announced on 31 January 2025.

 Al Ahli SC

 In February 2025, McIntosh signed for Jordanian Pro League club Al Ahli SC, making history as the first Scottish player to play in Jordan.

 Dumbarton

 McIntosh returned to Scottish football in the summer of 2025, joining Scottish League Two side Dumbarton.
 He scored his first goals for the club in a 4-2 victory against Annan Athletic a month after joining.
 McIntosh scored his 100th career goal while at the Sons, in a defeat to Clyde in November 2025.
+He was named in the PFA Scotland League Two Team of the Year and finished the season as the Sons' top scorer with 16 goals - all in the league - as well as being named as the Sons' Player of the Year.
+He signed a new one year deal with the club in May 2026, with an option for a second year.